 Painting bees on wood slices has been a really successful art club this year.
 It’s pretty straightforward, but here are a few tips.

 To start with, I gave students a choice of bees.
 I have a Bees Pinterest Board if you need some.
+You can also take a look at various Mining Bees in the UK on Bee Life.
 I prepared copies of the bees in black and white and colour.

 Students chose a bee and took the black and white version of it.
 They used transfer paper to get the image of the bee onto the wood.
 We placed a small piece of transfer paper, then the black and white copy on the wood slice and secured it with an elastic band.
 You can buy transfer paper on Amazon.com and Amazon.co.uk that works on wood.
 This left a faint pencil image of the bee on the wood.